trisfaizal/Marketing-Site/_posts/2017-05-23-pricing-update-and-organisation-support.md

     </div>
 </div>

 The old Agency and Enterprise plans have been merged into the new Pro plan.
 This plan is $75 dollars and includes 5 team members.
 The cost of additional users on all plans has been reduced to $25 each.
 The Pro plan has all of the features of Enterprise with the addition of Organisation support.
+You can check out the new plans within your
-All existing Agency and Enterprise customers have bee automatically been migrated to the Pro plan.
-You can check out the new plans within the app or on our pricing page.
+*account settings* or on [our pricing page](/pricing/).
+All existing Agency and Enterprise customers are automatically migrated to the Pro plan.

 <!--
 Ross/Mike -> What I wanted to cover: